shreyas253/SylNet/README.md

 run_SylNet.py	- Run trained model to get syllable counts.
 Files ./config_files/config_files_run.txt contain the paths to .wav sound files.
 The files results.txt will contain predicted the syllable counts for the .wav files in ./config_files/config_files_run.txt.

+run_SylNet_adapted.py - Same as above, but uses the adapted model that resulted from adap_SylNet.py

 USING THE PRE-TRAINED MODEL TO SYLLABIFY SPEECH DATA
 -------------------